litecodeai/cursor_resources/cursor_troubleshooting/basic_troubleshooting_questions.md

 **Interface Details**

-Confirm which of the Cursor AI interfaces you are having trouble with:
+Which Cursor AI interface are you having trouble with?

  - `Ctrl` + `L` - Normal Chat
  - `Ctrl` + `L` - Long Context Chat